dTsvetkov13/HelpLab/README.md

 ### Purpose ###

-HelpLab is a platform for questions and answers related with the school material.
+HelpLab is a platform for questions and answers related to the school material.
 It is implemented with Microservice Architecture pattern

 ### Technologies ###